-The Federal Council also decided that part of the relevant implementing regulations, i.e. the total revision of the Ordinance on Licensing in the Medicinal Products Sector (MPLO), would enter into force on the same date.
-The dispatch relating to the approval and implementation of the Medicrime Convention had been submitted to Parliament on 22 February 2017, and subsequently adopted as it was by the two chambers of Parliament on 29 September 2017.
-The legislative amendments will equip Switzerland with the tools necessary to step up the fight against counterfeit medicines, and help enhance the safety of medicinal products in Switzerland.
+The Federal Council also decided that part of the implementing regulations, i.e. the total revision of the Ordinance on Licensing in the Medicinal Products Sector (MPLO), would enter into force on the same date.

 Implementing regulations: total revision of the MPLO

-At its 14 November 2018 meeting, the Federal Council also approved the implementation on 1 January 2019 of the totally revised Ordinance on Licensing in the Medicinal Products Sector (MPLO) and of certain adjustments to the ordinances on medicines (VAM/OMéd/OM) and veterinary medicines (TAMV/OMédV/OMVet).
-This project of revision also entails certain amendments ensuing from the ordinary revision of the TPA (Stage 2), as well as certain adaptations resulting from new knowledge gained in practice.
+The total revision project entails certain amendments ensuing from the ordinary revision of the TPA (Stage 2), as well as certain adaptations resulting from new knowledge gained in practice.

 Implementing regulations: European “Falsified Medicines Directive”

-Besides the legislative changes related to the ratification of the Medicrime Convention, on 29 September 2017 Parliament had also made provision for safety features to be placed to medicinal product packaging (analogous to the features provided for by EU Directive 2011/62/EU “Falsified Medicines Directive”).
-The implementing provisions relating to the new Art.
-17a TPA are being drawn up.
-Their date of entry into force has not yet been defined, as the deadline of February 2019 is not binding for Switzerland.
-The consultation procedure is scheduled to take place in winter 2018/2019.
+In its ongoing efforts to protect patients against counterfeit medicines, and in addition to the legislative changes related to the ratification of the Medicrime Convention, on 29 September 2017 the Federal Parliament made provision in the TPA (new Article 17a) for safety features to be added to medicinal product packaging (analogous to the features provided for by EU Directive 2011/62/EU “Falsified Medicines Directive”, FMD).